Katie-Alice/RS2_Robots4Good/README.md

 python -m pip install -r requirements.txt
 ```

-## Run Instructions:
+## Run Instructions First Project:
-For first time do all steps, otherwise skip to Step 3.
+For first time do all steps, otherwise skip to Step 3 once the virtual environment is activated.

 ### 1. Activate the virtual environment
 If not already done.